 Visiting many of the iconic National Parks with our kids is one of our travel goals.
-We took our first trip to Yosemite National Park last summer and had a blast.
-The park was amazing but we also loved our experience yurt camping near Yosemite with our partner Thousand Trails.
+We took our first trip to Yosemite National Park a couple years ago and we had a blast.
+The national park was amazing but we also loved our experience staying in Yosemite yurts near the park with our partner Thousand Trails.

 Yosemite Lodging Options

 When I first started researching our trip to Yosemite, I assumed we’d stay inside Yosemite National Park, in Yosemite Valley.
 Little did I realize how hard it is to get a reservation inside Yosemite Valley without booking it a full year in advance.

 Unfortunately, we started planning our trip about 8 months out which meant there wasn’t any lodging available.
 I could plug in individual dates and find one night here and there but nothing was available for the full length of our stay.
 Basically, we were out of luck.

 Learn from me and plan your Yosemite adventures a full year in advance for the best lodging options.

 So I started researching lodging outside of Yosemite Valley and Yosemite National Park.
 Luckily the National Parks Service shares a few different areas to consider near Yosemite National Park.
 Also, Google is your friend. 😉

 I really wanted a ‘National Parks’ experience.
 What that meant, I don’t know.
 I knew that I didn’t want to stay at a chain hotel or camp in a tent.
 Camping in a tent may be a ‘National Parks’ experience for some people but we were flying to San Jose and our luggage space would be limited.
 Plus we aren’t camping people and don’t own any camping gear.
 So camping was out.

 I found Yosemite Lakes RV Resort, a Thousand Trails campground to be just about perfect for our needs.
 It’s located just a few miles from the West gate of Yosemite National Park.
 They rent RV sites, tent sites, and a limited number of cabins, and yurts.